Royal Tunbridge Wells: The arts

 The town's largest theatre is the Assembly Hall in Crescent Road, which has a capacity of 1020.
 Nearby, in Church Road, is the Trinity Arts Centre which is a converted church.

 The Forum is a 250-capacity live music venue in the town, run by Jason Dormon, where many bands have played their early concerts on their way to success.

-Unfest is an annual free music festival which takes place in May.
+Festivals

+The town holds a number of well-established festivals: